The 47th Arlington Bluebell Walk & Farm Trail is now closed. Dates for 2019 will be announced towards the end of this year.

 Planning to visit?
 We suggest you read the Visitor Information page to make the most of your visit.
 No need to book, just turn up!

 Since 1972 seventy-four local charitites have raised £1,057,096 by helping make the Bluebell Walk possible.
 Find out which Charities are involved this year.

 Since 1972 the Arlington Bluebell Walk and Farm Trail based at Bates Green Farm has developed into seven interesting walks over three working farms.

-One of the walks of 2/3 mile (1100 meters) through Beatons Wood has been made suitable for wheelchair users.
+A circular walk of 800 metres or half a mile in Beatons Wood has been made suitable for wheelchair users.
 This is where you see white anemones followed by the vistas of bluebells, established over centuries.
 On this walk there are seats for you to enjoy the peace and tranquility of this oak and hornbeam ancient wood.
 Along the walks there are signs illustrating the flora and fauna of the countryside for your information.

 At neighbouring Parkwood Farm (2.75 mile walk there and back), milking of the large dairy herd can be seen from a special viewing gallery every afternoon between 3:00pm and 5:00pm.